scaleoutsystems/stackn/docs/README.md

 # What is STACKn?

-STACKn is an open source collaborative AI platform.
+STACKn is an open source collaborative ML platform.

 We aim to provide organizations and institutions with a complete end-to-end toolbox solution evolved by community feedback and adoption.

 # Why use STACKn?
-The STACKn solution provides an end-to-end solution for working on collaborative machine learning projects.
+The aim of the STACKn solution is to provide an end-to-end solution for working on collaborative machine learning projects.
 With a vendor agnostic approach, no framework is preselected and it is entirely up to the users to select their preferred frameworks.

-Deploying is a breeze with a cloud-native, vendor-agnostic approach, able to deploy on any solution that provides and implements the kubernetes api.
+STACKn is cloud-native and can be deployed on any solution that implements the Kubernetes api.

 # Core features